avanbtech/Security-Service/README.md

 - To be filled!

 ## Transport Layer Security
-Please take a look at the following about TLS
+Please take a look at the following to learn about TLS.
+We need to implement TLS v1.2 in our web application:

 -[Our Gitlab wiki](https://csil-git1.cs.surrey.sfu.ca/sankaitk/CMPT373-Gamma/wikis/transport-layer-security-(tls)-information-and-implementation)
 -[Wikipedia](https://en.wikipedia.org/wiki/Transport_Layer_Security)